Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Swing check valves are limited to horizontal flows or vertical upward flows due to the swing nature of their disc.
 Since they cannot support downward flow, there is a limit to the applications where they can be used.
 Regardless of this disadvantage, they can handle large flow capacity.
 Swing check valves offer low resistance to flow and flow pressure.

-Common uses for swing check valves are stoppers in toilets, firefighting equipment, and flood prevention in sewage systems.
+Swing check valves are commonly found in applications such as toilet systems, firefighting equipment, and flood prevention in sewage systems.

-The main benefit of swing check valves is their low cost, making them capable of fitting into the budget for any project.
+The primary advantage of swing check valves is their affordability, making them a budget-friendly option for various projects.

 Spring Check Valves